akeneo/pim-helpcenter/content/md/what-is/what-is-an-attribute.md

 An attribute is a product’s characteristic.
 Each product is composed of different attributes.

 Depending on your Akeneo Edition version, you can have up to 13 attribute types:
 - text and text area,
 - simple or multiselect,
 - [reference data](/articles/what-is-a-reference-data.html),
 - boolean (yes/no),
 - date,
 - number,
 - price,
-- metric (with an automatic conversion)
+- metric (with an automatic conversion),
 - image,
 - assets (digital resources like a video, picture, pdf file...).

 Attributes are gathered into attribute groups in Akeneo.

 # Attribute properties
-Hereafter, we present the differents types of attributes.
+Hereafter, we present the different types of attributes.

 ::: info
 You can mix and match attribute properties to achieve a powerful result.